 That being said, if you ever need to open a wall or ceiling and find copper pipes, never replace the drywall without first replacing the pipes.
 As for what you should replace the plumbing with, I'd recommend PEX.
 PEX is cross-linked Polyethylene and a relatively new type of plumbing pipe that is showing great promise due to it's ease of installation, lower cost and energy saving benefits.
-To learn more about repairing pinhole leaks in copper pipes with PEX, visit the Plastic Pipe and Fittings Association (PPFA) website for Pex information.
+To learn more about repairing pinhole leaks in copper pipes with PEX, see this post by Popular Mechanics.

 I was excited about trying the vinegar and pennies and followed the directions from your article, but nothing happened.
 The pennies have been soaking for about 2 weeks now and for the most part the vinegar is still clear.
 What am i doing wrong?
 Laura

 Fresh lemon juice and salt takes the tarnish off pennies – not vinegar!
 Wet the penny with the lemon juice and then rub in salt.
 Sea salt or other big crystal works the best!